-Orange star: People who like to be hugged or touched will be wearing an orange star.
+Orange star: People who like to be hugged or touched will be wearing an orange star on their initiation badge.
 This does not negate the rule to get permission before touching anyone (see below under "Sensory considerations"), however, a star means you should feel free to ask.
+Please be very careful not to put people without orange stars on the spot when it comes to asking for hugs or touch.
+If someone is not wearing an orange star, err on the side of not asking.